-- Identify and articulate a range of external and internal influences on consumer behaviour. - Critically analyse and apply consumer behaviour theory to real-world consumption experiences. - 1 If you need help with your assignment, please contact: - the academic teaching staff in your unit for guidance in understanding or completing this type of assessment - the Writing Centre for academic skills support.
+- Identify and articulate a range of external and internal influences on consumer behaviour. - Critically analyse and apply consumer behaviour theory to real-world consumption experiences. - Apply consumer behaviour theory to develop solutions to consumption decisions acknowledging ethical implications for society. - 1 If you need help with your assignment, please contact: - the academic teaching staff in your unit for guidance in understanding or completing this type of assessment - the Writing Centre for academic skills support.